WVam/toolscript-docs/FadeOutCharacter.md

 ```

 ### Remarks:
-If you pass an empty parameter as `Duration`, it will default to one second (1000 miliseconds).
+If you pass an empty parameter as `Duration`, it will default to one second (1000 milliseconds).
-The minimum is 10 miliseconds.
+The minimum value for `Duration` is 10.
 If you use a value lower than 10, it will be considered as 10.
-The only exception is 0 miliseconds, which are treated as instantly.
+The only exception to this is 0, which makes the character disappear instantly.

 ---
 [Back to overview](index.md)